 Last but certainly not least — an impressive example of how big brands like Xiaomi lead effective promotional WhatsApp campaigns without any risk of being blocked.

-As we’ve mentioned before, WhatsApp is best-suited for customer support.
-It’s certainly worth adding to your toolkit but not relying on it completely.
+WhatsApp Business API is certainly worth adding to your toolkit but not relying on it completely.
 To keep your business booming, adopt an omnichannel strategy and push your brand forward across different mediums.
 Emails, messengers, SMS notifications — there are so many potential touchpoints you can create!